TheCarton/greenstand-documentation/docs/who-you-are/contributor/README.md

  - Outgoing.
 There is a community to support you as you go, don't be afraid to ask questions, dive in, and read documents.
 If you can't find an answer, someone else can't find it as well.
 Ask and keep on asking.

 # Your FIRST TASK:
-1. Orent yourself - take a look around - you should be able to find a team or channel you would like to join or lead.
+1. Orient yourself - take a look around - you should be able to find a team or channel you would like to join or lead.
 2. Understand the technology Greenstand is creating.
 Map.treetracker.org, you can also view apps, and other dashboards - find a problem to report and if you can't find where or who to report it to ask.
 3. Improve documentation - if you got stuck or lost it is mostly a documentation issue!
 Improving documentation is critical to our success.